Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: RQ 2 : How is data being extracted, prepared, and used in the AUI?

 \subsubsection{Environmental data}

 In addition to the data from the user, the adaptive system should learn about itself.
-The system should be aware of the physical devices (e.g., phone, tablet, laptop, etc.), operating systems and different types of the software application (e.g., web, desktop, rich Internet application, etc.) \cite{Calvary2003,Akiki2014}.
-At the same time, the environment in which the device is located also forms the usage context, and we collectively refer to the above knowledge of the system itself as \emph{environmental data}.
-However, few studies mention that they have been adapted to environmental data.
-Some environmental data such as \emph{device type} (S18), \emph{operating platform} (S13), \emph{environmental conditions} (S12 and S28), and \emph{display size} were introduced in some of the included studies (S12, S13 and S25).
+This involves knowledge about physical devices (e.g., phone, tablet, laptop, etc.), operating systems and various software applications (e.g., web, desktop, rich Internet application, etc.) \citep{Calvary2003, Akiki2014}.
+At the same time, the environment in which the device operates contributes to the usage context, and we collectively refer to the above knowledge of the system itself as environmental data.
+While limited studies mention adaptation to environmental data, certain articles address aspects such as \emph{device type} (S18), \emph{operating platform} (S13), \emph{environmental conditions} (S12 and S28), and \emph{display size} (S12, S13 and S25).